 Overview: In Unit 2, students will build upon their understanding of the black student body established in Unit 1, and learn more about black students' educational experiences in the antebellum context.
 Through the lives and experiences of young black learners, students will examine the process by which racial chattel slavery fundamentally shaped U.S. society.
+Students, in this unit, will evaluate sources, analyze evidence, and put historical instances into context.

-Students will examine how black students came to identify themselves as learners within a culture that was characterized by the antiblack color line and the criminalization of black learning, both of which existed across the United States, not just in the South.
-Students will examine the diverse learning experiences of both free and enslaved black students, with a focus on varied practices of fugitive learning and black student agency.
+Through this unit, students will engage the skills of evaluation, analysis, and contextualization.
+For instance, students will examine how black students came to identify themselves as learners within a culture that was characterized by the antiblack color line and the criminalization of black learning, both of which existed across the United States, not just in the South.
+Students will explore the diverse learning experiences of both free and enslaved black students, with a focus on varied practices of fugitive learning and black student agency.
 Students will also examine the African American literary tradition of the antebellum era and explore the formation of black academic identities grounded in the work of freedom.